joedski/musings/Javascript/Journal 2019-04-22 - Trailing Debounce with Consideration for Async.md

 Journal 2019-04-22 - Trailing Debounce with Consideration for Async
 ===================================================================

+> NOTE: See the bottom for an implementation that wraps `lodash.debounce`.

 Debounces generally come in two flavors: Leading and Trailing.
 You can also do both, but most cases I've seen call for one exclusive-or the other.
 In this case, I'll be considering only Trailing Debounces.

 The specific case I'm thinking about is this: Call a remote API to perform Async Validation on User Input.